Serving Humanity and Its Challenges : An Abrahamic Religions Trialogue

 Rev. Larry Albright serves as Pastor of Worship at Lincoln Glen Church in San Jose, California.
 He received his B.A. in Music Education from Tabor College and M.A. in Choral Conducting from San Jose State University.
 Since 1978 when he began his pastoral ministry, he has enjoyed the privilege of leading his congregation to praise, adore, and worship God, helping them in turn to love and serve humanity as God desires.

 Imam Mubasher Ahmad of the Ahmadiyya Muslim Community devoted his life 25 years ago to facilitate Islamic information and its relevance to modern societies, actively promoting multicultural and interfaith understanding.
 He is on the Editorial Board of The Muslim Sunrise, the longest running Muslim publication in America since 1921.
 He is also author of the book, Approaching the West.

 Rev. D. Andrew Kille, Ph.D., our Trialogue moderator, has worked to build interreligious understanding and cooperation for nearly 40 years.
 Currently, he is Chair of SiVIC, the Silicon Valley Interreligious Council, and editor of the Bay Area Interfaith Connect newsletter published by the Interfaith Center at the Presidio.

 Co-sponsored by Silicon Valley Interreligious Council

-Abrahamic Alliance International is a faith-based, non-profit organization uniting Jews, Christians, and Muslims for active peacebuilding and relief of extreme poverty.
+Abrahamic Alliance International is a faith-based, non-profit organization uniting Jews, Christians, and Muslims for active peacebuilding and poverty relief.